QUESTIONS, ANSWERED PLAINLY

 We do not require any API connection to your evaluation or funded accounts.

-See pricing to start a 7-day free trial, read more about Meridian Guard — which includes daily loss limit enforcement that aligns with most prop firm rules — or see the detailed breakdown: Risk management for NinjaTrader 8 prop firm traders.
+See pricing to start a 14-day free trial, read more about Meridian Guard — which can be configured to mirror your prop firm’s daily loss and drawdown limits (it can’t guarantee you pass an evaluation) — or see the detailed breakdown: Risk management for NinjaTrader 8 prop firm traders.

 Can I use Meridian in Market Replay or Sim mode?